Did you know that employees leak data the most? Prevent data leakage. Learn from the experts. Start from this 3 day international conference event.

 * Wireless Sensor Networks

-Internet connection, I believe, is still wandering in the twilight zone.
-In short, my modem is broken and sick.
-I called 172, the number to call for no internet connection complaint.
-As usual, I heard reassuring voice on the phone – no action after wards.
+Internet connection is wandering in twilight zone??
+Oh dear, my modem is heart broken, sick.
+I dialed 172, the number to call for no internet connection complaint.
+As usual, the agent read his spiel full of reassuring words – action?
+Nadah, waley.

-It’s now the third day since I phoned my complaint.
-I texted the technician about my problem and the only response I got was to call 172 to report my complaint.
+Day three since I phoned my complaint.
+This time, I texted the technician.
+Lucky for me he responded…”call 172.”
 WTF!!
-How many reference numbers should I collect before my connection problem is resolve?
+How many reference numbers should I collect before my connection problem is fix?
 I already got five.
 Grrrrr!

-If only BFF and MILF own a 172 version, I prefer calling them for fast resolution of my internet connection.
-Problem is, these combative, fierce groups only possess deadly weapons and they’re busy fighting for their freedom, ugh!
+If only BFF and MILF own a 172 version, I’m sure they’ll heed my cry for help.
+Problem is, these combative, fierce groups only possess deadly weapons, ready for bloody resolution of their cause – scary, ugh!

-Where would I go from here?
-I don’t know.
-I am at the mercy of this giant called PLDT DSL.
-I plan calling congress, the senate or the office of the Vice President, hmmm, maybe the President of the Philippines?
+Where do I go from here?
+Don’t know.
+I am at the mercy of this giant dude called PLDT DSL.
+Should I call congress, the senate, the office of the Vice President, hmmm, the President of the Philippines?
 OMG!
 My problem is nuts compared to what’s happening in the Philippines.

 7:40am, today, I called 172 again.
-This time, a female rep gave me assurance of fast resolution of my case.
-She told me to call back before noon if I received no response from the technical people.
-It’s 8:30am, three hours before noon.
+This time, a female rep promised to solve my dilemma.
+I was told to call back before noon if no technician is on sight.
+It’s 8:30am, three hours before noon – goodluck me!

 Not that we have no other choice for a dish, but mung beans soup has captured the hearts of my family especially my eldest son, (not to forget) my 78 years old father.
 I usually cooked the beans with veggies, meat (pork, beef or chicken), fresh or dried fish or just plain.